multiversx/mx-chain-go/txcache/README.md

        - The accumulated gas of selected transactions meets or exceeds `gasRequested`.
        - The number of selected transactions reaches `maxNum`.

+**Additional notes:**
+ - Within the selection loop, the current nonce of the sender is queryied from the blockchain, if necessary.
+ - If an initial nonce gap is detected, the sender is excluded from the selection process.
+ - Transactions with nonces lower than the current nonce of the sender are skipped (not included in the selection).

 ### Paragraph 5